 - Alternative Tests: n/a

-- Oncotect Dog Cancer Screening Test Kit – an at-home cancer screening test recommended for senions and high-risk breeds.
+6 – Oncotect Dog Cancer Screening Test Kit

-- OmegaQuant by Standard Process – a blood test for dogs that measures the amount of omega-3 fatty acids (EPA and DHA) in the system.
+OmegaQuant by Standard Process is a dog blood test that measures the amount of omega-3 fatty acids (EPA and DHA) in the system.
+These are critical for heart, joint, brain, and skin health.
+The test provides personalized Omega-3 dosing, which is essential for homemade diets.
+It tracks whether your dog is getting enough anti-inflammatory support while helping to optimize the balance of Omega-3 to Omega-6 fatty acids.
 Speak to your veterinarian to learn more.

 Which Test I Recommend (to Start)